ruthstoney1/paper/journal.md

 #situlations
 john has made some simulations base on happines vs red colour wave length.
 Red is there favourite colour.
 They get excited

+# methodology
+we set off a tonnes of fireworks (Allen et al 1999) and looked at the sky